abdulsittar/Social-App/README.md

 3. Include public and private keys for push notifications.
 4. Clone this repository
 5. Open command line in the cloned folder,
-    - To install dependencies for backend, run  `npm install` in server folder.
+    - To install dependencies for backend, run  `npm install` in `/server` folder.
-    - To run backend type command `node server` in main folder.
+    - To run backend type command `npm start` in main folder.
     - To install dependencies for frontend , run  `npm install` in `/client` folder.
-    - To run frontend type command `npm start` in `/client` folder.
+    - To run frontend type command `npm run build` in `/client` folder.
 6. Open  [localhost:3000](http://localhost:3000/)  in the browser.
  **And application will be up and running.**